 - Provisioning services, such as food, fiber, fresh water, timber, and pharmaceuticals.
+The North Fork Encampment River is the water source for the Town of Encampment, Sage Creek springs are the water source for the City of Rawlins and Sinclair, and the lands within the District provide recharge for the groundwater wells that provide water to the Town of Saratoga and the Sierra Madre Water District.
 The water supply for the city of Cheyenne, Wyoming, originates on the Sierra Madre Mountains of the Medicine Bow National Forest.
-The forest is valued for many other reasons as well, including recreational opportunities, wildlife habitat, timber, and scenery. - Regulating services that affect climate, floods, disease, wastes, erosion, diseases, pests, pollination, air quality, water quality, and natural hazard regulation. - Cultural services that provide recreational, educational, aesthetic, and spiritual benefits that enrich and revitalize the human experience. - Supporting services, such as nutrient cycling, photosynthesis, and soil formation.
+The forest is valued for many other reasons as well, including recreational opportunities, wildlife habitat, timber, and scenery. - Regulating services that affect climate, floods, wastes, erosion, diseases, pests, pollination, air quality, water quality, and natural hazard regulation. - Cultural services that provide recreational, educational, aesthetic, and spiritual benefits that enrich and revitalize the human experience. - Supporting services, such as nutrient cycling, photosynthesis, and soil formation.

 Federal land management agencies can apply the ecosystem services concept to meet mandates handed down from Congress and ecosystem services are being inserted into the federal land management regulatory framework.
-Statements have been made that natural assets such as rivers, forests, grasslands, and wetlands benefit society through the ecosystem services they provide, including water purification, air quality improvements, and flood protection, among other benefits.
+Statements have been made saying natural assets such as rivers, forests, grasslands, and wetlands benefit society through the ecosystem services they provide, including water purification, air quality improvements, and flood protection, among other benefits.
 However, these services are frequently left out of resource management decisions because they are not easily quantified or assigned a monetary value.
 As a result, society undervalues these environmental benefits, contributing to the loss of natural systems.

-The National Environmental Policy Act of 1969, the Multiple-Use Sustained-Yield Act of 1960, and the Federal Land Policy and Management Act (FLPMA) at 43 U.S.C.
+The National Environmental Policy Act of 1969, the Multiple-Use Sustained-Yield Act of 1960 (MUSY Act), and the Federal Land Policy and Management Act (FLPMA) at 43 U.S.C.
 1701(a)(7) mandate that the BLM and Forest Service must compare the benefits and costs and the tradeoffs associated with various management alternatives and coordinate and consider the multiple uses of National Forest lands to best meet the needs of society.
 These mandates are supported by the application of the ecosystem services concept.